mattcoler/LLMs-in-Edu/README.md

 # MSc Voice Technology STQ Project

 ## Overview
-Welcome to the official repository of the Senior Teaching Qualification (STQ) project for the MSc Voice Technology program at the University of Groningen.
-This project focuses on the innovative integration of Large Language Models (LLMs) like ChatGPT into our curriculum, aiming to enhance the educational experience while maintaining academic integrity.
+Welcome to the  repository of the Senior Teaching Qualification (STQ) project for the MSc Voice Technology program at the University of Groningen.
+This project, "LLMs in Edu" focuses on the innovative integration of Large Language Models (LLMs) like ChatGPT into our curriculum, aiming to enhance the educational experience while maintaining academic integrity.

 ## Objectives
 - To critically assess and respond to existing policies on the use of LLMs in academic settings.